 Salary, to be negotiated, includes an excellent benefits package.

-APPLICATIONS ARE DUE NO LATER THAN 5pm ET on FRIDAY, SEPTEMBER 24, 2021.
+APPLICATION DEADLINE HAS BEEN EXTENDED TO NO LATER THAN 5pm ET on FRIDAY, OCTOBER 1, 2021.

 The committee will be reviewing applications on a rolling basis and encourages the submission of applications as early as possible.